chibisov/drf-extensions/docs/index.md

 *Pending deprecation due to [extra link and actions](http://www.django-rest-framework.org/api-guide/routers/#extra-link-and-actions).*

+*Compatible only with Django Rest Framework < 2.4*

 Out of the box Django Rest Framework has controller functionality for detail views.
 For example:

     from django.contrib.auth.models import User